Vyral/base-template/_posts/2018-08-07-beware-of-zillow-zestimates.md

 When getting an online home value estimate, most people visit Zillow and use their Zestimate thinking that they’re getting accurate information.
 However, **you should beware of the Zestimate, because it’s not accurate**.

 You don’t have to take my word for it.
 Back in 2016, the CEO of Zillow himself sold a Seattle home for $1.05 million—about 40% less than what that home’s Zestimate claimed it was worth.
-Not only is the Zestimate inaccurate, but Zillow themselves readily admit it’s inaccurate.
+Not only are Zestimates inaccurate, but the website itself readily admits that fact.
 Unfortunately, though, there are still people out there who take it at face value.

 {% include pullquote.html %}

 I understand wanting to start your home sale research online.
 If I have a health question, I might go on WebMD and research it.
 If I really need help with that issue, though, I’ll see a doctor.
 The same holds true for real estate—you don’t want to risk one of the largest investments of your life to an inaccurate valuation from Zillow. **You should instead seek the services of a professional Realtor like myself**.

-If you’re serious about wanting yo know your home’s true value, don’t hesitate to give me a call or visit my website.
+If you’re serious about wanting to know your home’s true value, don’t hesitate to give me a call or visit my website.
 I’d be happy to provide you with a free valuation so you can make an informed decision.

 If you have any other real estate needs, feel free to reach out to me as well.
 I look forward to speaking with you.